 It seems that Nvidia released a new driver update, 517.48, on 27th September 2022 that can fix the particular issue.
 Nvidia offers two methods to update the latest NVIDIA GeForce Experience v3.26 beta.
 Though the update is in beta form, many users found it helpful.
 Otherwise, you can just update the latest Nvidia GPU driver on your Win11 computer to resolve such an issue.
 However, some users are still facing the low FPS issue on Win11.

-Now, if you’re also one of the unfortunate Nvidia graphics card users to encounter low FPS or any other performance-related issues on your PC after updating the recent Windows 11 22H2 update, then make sure to follow this troubleshooting guide completely to fix it.
+Now, if you’re also one of the unfortunate Nvidia graphics card users to encounter low FPS or any other performance-related issues on your PC after updating the recent Windows 11 22H2 update, then follow this troubleshooting guide completely to fix it.
 Here we’ve shared a couple of possible workarounds for you that should come in handy.
 Sometimes, updating the latest graphics driver may not help and need more troubleshooting.

 1. Update to Nvidia GeForce Experience v3.26 Beta

 You can manually download and install the latest NVIDIA GeForce Experience v3.26 beta update as a hotfix.
-It’ll definitely help you to fix the low framerates issue on your Windows 11 computer with any of your Nvidia graphics cards.
+It’ll definitely help you to fix the low framerate issue on your Windows 11 computer with any of your Nvidia graphics cards.
 To do so:

 - Open the Nvidia GeForce Experience app on the PC.